-According to PHS Policy on Humane Care and Use of Laboratory Animals, the information in the protocol must specifically correspond to the information outlined in any grant application citing this protocol approval in these five areas.
-The relevant protocol sections are in parentheses.
+According to PHS Policy on Humane Care and Use of Laboratory Animals, the information in the protocol must specifically correspond to the information outlined in any grant application citing this protocol approval in these five areas:

-Rationale for involving animals (Section A2a), and for the appropriateness of the species and numbers used (Section A2b);
+Rationale for involving animals, and for the appropriateness of the species and numbers used

 IACUC Review Process

-The Animal Research Studies Officer will distribute the veterinary-reviewed version of the submission to the IACUC Committee, no later than nine business days before the meeting, for review during a convened meeting of a quorum of the IACUC members, and with a formal vote.
-After the meeting, the Animal Research Studies Officer will relay the IACUC’s recommendations (approval, a requirement for modifications (to secure approval), or withholding of approval) to the PI and any contacts listed in the “contact field” of the submission’s cover page.
+The RO will distribute the protocol to the IACUC (no later than nine business days before the meeting) for review during a convened meeting of a quorum of the IACUC members, and with a formal vote.
+After the meeting, the RO will relay the IACUC’s recommendations (approval, a request for modifications, or withholding of approval) to the PI and contact person.

 If you have questions, please send an email to the IACUC office at: IACUC@hms.harvard.edu.